We may earn money or products from the companies mentioned in this post.

 Fees: Admission $3/person over 12; 15 cents a stem

-Stroll through beautiful gardens and fields.
-Enjoy a cup of tea at one of the events.
+Stroll through beautiful gardens and fields and enjoy a cup of tea at one of the events.
 Facebook They even host yoga in the fields!
 Please leave your pets at home for this one.
+June is the best time to visit as this is the peak bloom.
+Take time to peruse their gift shop which showcases homegrown lavender products and wreaths.
+Check the farm’s calendar for tea events, tours and lavender-infused talks.

 2301 Jolly Pond Road, Williamsburg, VA